 After this lesson, you will hopefully appreciate what an enormously important role "synaptic weight matrices" play in shaping what a neural network is capable of, and why we can be pretty confident that the plasticity of synaptic connections between neurons lies at the very heart of turning brains into tremendously powerful learning engines.

-Click on the buttons to show lectures of the Semester A 2018 lecture.
+Click on the buttons to see videos of the Semester A 2018 lecture.